Advertisement

 Oh no, is this another hot flash?

-Hot flashes and night sweats are considered vasomotor symptoms, and they are some of the most common symptoms of menopause, affecting about 75% of people assigned female at birth.
+Hot flashes and night sweats are considered vasomotor symptoms, and they are some of the most common symptoms of menopause, affecting about 75% of women.

 While hot flashes can be disruptive and embarrassing, there are things you can do to lessen their effects.